DNP: Frequently Asked Questions

-- What is the difference between the DNP: Nursing and the DNP: Nursing Administration
+What is the difference between the DNP: Nursing and the DNP: Nursing Administration Systems programs?

-Admission requirements and forms are located on the website under DNP Application.
+Admission requirements and forms are located on the website under DNP Admissions.

-The program is six semesters long.
+The full-time program is six semesters long for DNP: Nursing and seven semesters for DNP: Nursing Administration Systems.
 The curriculum schema is located on the website under Curriculum.
 There is a translational project required for the program; more information about this is available on the website under Translational Project.